-Strong coordination can prevent gaps and overlaps in humanitarian responses and ensure CVA complements other types of assistance.
-But CaLP’s State of the World’s Cash report found that cash coordination is seen as weak and ad hoc, and that this is having serious operational impact.
+Effective coordination can prevent gaps and overlaps in humanitarian responses, ensure the impact of CVA is optimised for the benefit of crisis affected populations, whilst also making the most of limited humanitarian funding.
+But the CALP Network’s State of the World’s Cash report found that cash coordination is seen as weak and ad hoc, and that this is having serious operational impact.

-Donors, NGOs and Cash Working Group leads have called for clarity on three key issues surrounding cash coordination:
+Ninety-five donors, international and national NGOs, private sector actors and one UN agency have called for clarity on two key issues surrounding cash coordination:

-- What the function and mandate of Cash Working Groups should be, including in relation to multipurpose cash,
+- What the scope of Cash Working Groups should be, including in relation to multipurpose cash.

 We urgently need to build on what works and provide clarity at the global level on the questions above, whilst adapting to different contexts.
-Clear decisions based on operational needs rather than agency politics are long overdue.
+Clear decisions based on the impact on affected populations rather than agency politics are long overdue.

 Cash Coordination Tip Sheet

 This tip sheet sets out established best practice, key guidance and resources for all aspects of cash coordination, intended as a clear, accessible and action-oriented guide for those engaged in...